Goal Bank for Adult Speech Therapy (150 SLP Goals!)

 Accuracy Level

-We use an accuracy level of 80% for most goals.
+The Goal Bank uses an accuracy level of 80% for most goals.

-Below 65% accuracy borders on “chance” levels for some goals.
-While above 95% gets into “mastery” territory, which often isn’t the goal of speech therapy.
-That said, there are frequent exceptions, especially when it comes to safety.
-Do what’s best for your patient.
+Below 65% accuracy borders on chance levels for some goals.
+While above 95% gets into mastery territory, which often isn’t the goal of speech therapy.

 Cues

-1. For Severe Impairments, we use “frequent, maximal cues.”
+• For Severe Impairments, we use “frequent, maximal cues.”

-2. For Moderate Impairments, we use “intermittent, moderate cues.”
+• For Moderate Impairments, we use “intermittent, moderate cues.”

-3. For Mild Impairment, we use “occasional, minimal cues.”
+• For Mild Impairment, we use “occasional, minimal cues.”

 Dysphagia Pack PDF Patient Handouts Worksheets Resources image 0

-Click to Visit Our Shop!
+Click to Visit Our Shop

-Liquid Textures
+1. Liquid Textures

-• Extremely thick or Pudding thick
+• Extremely thick or Pudding-thick

-• Moderately thick or Honey thick
+• Moderately thick or honey-thick

-• Mildly thick or Nectar thick
+• Mildly thick or nectar-thick

 • Slight thick or Natural nectar thick